The Main Details is

 value - used in automation systems and schedulers.
 The "A" button

-new Cart Number based on the ItemType range
+automatically assigns a new Cart Number based on the ItemType range, either using the

 The artist or group